dy1z/docs/content/docs/development/layouts.md

 </body>
 ```

-You can use it as a Layout that your Templates can [extend](/docs/templates/#extending-layouts).
+You can use this as a Layout that your Templates can [extend](/docs/templates/#extending-layouts).

 ## Default Layout